Applications of radio: Audio: Radio broadcasting

+Industrial, scientific, medical

+The ISM bands were initially reserved for non-communications uses of RF energy, such as microwave ovens, radio-frequency heating, and similar purposes.
+However, in recent years the largest use of these bands has been by short-range low-power communications systems, since users do not have to hold a radio operator's license.
+Cordless telephones, wireless computer networks, Bluetooth devices, and garage door openers all use the ISM bands.
+ISM devices do not have regulatory protection against interference from other users of the band.

-Video: Television broadcasting
+Audio/video: Television broadcasting

-Television broadcasting is the transmission of moving images by radio, which consist of sequences of still images, which are displayed on a screen on a television receiver (a "television" or TV) along with a synchronized audio (sound) channel.
+Television broadcasting is the transmission of moving images along with a synchronized audio (sound) channel by radio.
+The sequence of still images is displayed on a screen on a television receiver (a "television" or TV), which includes a loudspeaker.
 Television (video) signals occupy a wider bandwidth than broadcast radio (audio) signals.
 Analog television, the original television technology, required 6 MHz, so the television frequency bands are divided into 6 MHz channels, now called "RF channels".

+Designations for television and FM radio broadcast frequencies vary between countries, see Television channel frequencies and FM broadcast band.
+Since VHF and UHF frequencies are desirable for many uses in urban areas, in North America some parts of the former television broadcasting band have been reassigned to cellular phone and various land mobile communications systems.
+Even within the allocation still dedicated to television, TV-band devices use channels without local broadcasters.

+The Apex band in the United States was a pre-WWII allocation for VHF audio broadcasting; it was made obsolete after the introduction of FM broadcasting.

-The current television standard, introduced beginning in 2006, is a digital format called high-definition television (HDTV), which transmits pictures at higher resolution, typically 1080 pixels high by 1920 pixels wide, at a rate of 25 or 30 frames per second.
+The current television standard, introduced beginning in 1998, is a digital format called high-definition television (HDTV), which transmits pictures at higher resolution, typically 1080 pixels high by 1920 pixels wide, at a rate of 50 or 60 interlaced fields/progressive frames per second.
 Digital television (DTV) transmission systems, which replaced older analog television in a transition beginning in 2006, use image compression and high-efficiency digital modulation such as OFDM and 8VSB to transmit HDTV video within a smaller bandwidth than the old analog channels, saving scarce radio spectrum space.
 Therefore, each of the 6 MHz analog RF channels now carries up to 7 DTV channels – these are called "virtual channels".
 Digital television receivers have different behavior in the presence of poor reception or noise than analog television, called the "digital cliff" effect.
 Unlike analog television, in which increasingly poor reception causes the picture quality to gradually degrade, in digital television picture quality is not affected by poor reception until, at a certain point, the receiver stops working and the screen goes black.